About Us

 Steering Committee

-George A. Mashour is an Assistant Professor of Anesthesiology & Neurosurgery at the University of Michigan Medical School, and Director of Neuroanesthesiology.
-He is also an active faculty member in the Neuroscience Graduate Program at the University of Michigan.
-George’s primary research interests relate to consciousness, intraoperative awareness, relationship of sleep and anesthesia, and neurologic outcomes of surgery.
+George A. Mashour is an anesthesiologist, neuroscientist, and Director of the Center for Consciousness Science at the University of Michigan.
+He is also an active faculty member in the Neuroscience Graduate Program and holds adjunct faculty appointments in psychology and philosophy.
+George’s primary research interests relate to consciousness, network-level mechanisms of anesthetic-induced unconsciousness, sleep-anesthesia interfaces, and neurologic outcomes of surgery.

-Jamie Sleigh is Professor of Anaesthesiology and Intensive Care at the Waikato Clinical School, of the University of Auckland, Hamilton, New Zealand.
+Jamie Sleigh is Professor of Anesthesiology and Intensive Care at the Waikato Clinical School, of the University of Auckland, Hamilton, New Zealand.
 He grew up in Zimbabwe, and specialised in anaesthesia in the United Kingdom, before moving to New Zealand in 1988.
 His current research interests include: EEG and anaesthesia, the modelling of brain dynamics in anaesthesia, sleep, and seizures; and the molecular determinants of postoperative pain.

 TJ Graetz is an Assistant Professor of Anesthesiology and Surgery at Washington University School of Medicine, St. Louis, Missouri.
 He is also the Associate Program Director for the Critical Care Fellowship Program.